jwalkerack/Get_BBC_Football_Stats/README.md

 Directory overview

---LAMBDA_FUNCTION - Contains code that is uploaded to Lambda ( as well as dependancies files ) as Zip , deployment\n --StepsActionByUser - Contains code that allows for testing , such as downloading current game model to file , running data floods ( all of the data to date)
+**LAMBDA_FUNCTION**

+Contains .py that are used to perform data extraction and data tranformation and data interactions with S3.
+This code as well as app.py and dependacy files are saved to deployment packagefor lambda
+**StepsActionByUser**

+Using the Scenerio_Actions.py
+FLOOD_S3 , where data re builds can be performed ( Config , controls if this happens in DEV or Production) Return_One_Match_Save_To_File  saves an Game Model to file .
+Used for testing purposes